 BACKGROUND

 Parathyroid adenoma (PTA) is known as an adenomatous hyperparathyroidism syndrome.
-At earlier times, the major symptoms of this disease included high blood calcium and hypophosphorus.
+At earlier times, the major symptoms of this disease included high blood calcium and low phosphorus.
 PTA is a benign neuroendocrine neoplasm.
-We have reviewed many literatures and found that it is rare for patients with hyperparathyroidism to have benign tumors with multiple organs at the same time.
+We have reviewed the literature and found that it is rare for patients with hyperparathyroidism to have benign tumors with multiple organs at the same time.
 This report describes a patient with a PTA and four nonfunctional adenomas.

 CASE SUMMARY

 We report a case of primary hyperparathyroidism in a 39-year-old woman with multiple organ tumors.
 The patient was admitted to hospital because of hypercalcemia.
-The laboratory, imaging and histological examinations confirmed a left parathyroid neoplasm.
+Laboratory, imaging, and histological examinations confirmed a left parathyroid neoplasm.
 Right thyroid adenoma was discovered during hospitalization.
-She had a medical history of uterine fibroids, right benign mammary gland tumor and meningioma.
+She had a medical history of uterine fibroids, right benign mammary gland tumor, and meningioma.
 The patient recovered after surgical and conservative treatments.

 CONCLUSION

-Primary hyperparathyroidism with multiple organ tumors was uncommon, and further studies can be conducted to see if there is genetic heterogeneity.
+Primary hyperparathyroidism with multiple organ tumors is uncommon, and further studies should be conducted to determine if there is genetic heterogeneity.

 Key words: Primary hyperparathyroidism; Parathyroid neoplasm; Thyroid adenoma; Meningioma; Breast neoplasm; Case report